 Of course they’re trying to convince prospective students to attend Yale.
 That’s why they’ll host Bulldog Days from April 13-15.
 Last year, 1,185 students signed up to attend Bulldog Days.
 All of these efforts are aimed at convincing admitted students to attend, to increase Yale’s yield so that the college’s “US News & World Report” ranking will be stronger for it.
 According to “The Yale Daily News,” “This year’s admitted students have been asked to complete a survey form in which they prioritize their interests, which the admissions office will use to match them with current students to host them for Bulldog Days or call them.”

-And check out our blog on college social media recruitment.
+While you’re here, check out our blog on college social media recruitment.